 On Fridays prior to the Fall Festival, students may purchase and wear a current OLL Fall Festival t-shirt with regular uniform bottoms.
 On all Fridays following the Fall Festival, students may purchase and wear a current OLL Friday t-shirt with regular uniform bottoms.
-Previous years t-shirts will not be permitted.

-SECTION 7: DOSP BEST GRADING PRACTICES (K-8)
+Section 7: DOSP Best Grading Practices (K-8)

-Best Grading Practices (K-8) Office of Catholic Schools and Centers Diocese of St. Petersburg
+From the Office of Catholic Schools and Centers Diocese of St. Petersburg